rust-embedded/embedded-hal/README.md

 [API reference]: https://docs.rs/embedded-hal

+## Purpose
+This project provides traits used to write generic drivers for embedded systems.
+HAL libraries for specific platforms (microcontrollers etc) can implement these traits for peripherals such as General Purpose Input/Output (GPIO), and communications protocols.
+Drivers for specific hardware devices can be written that interface with these traits, therefore being compatible with any platform that implements them.

+This project supports the most commonly-used features of supported peipherals.
+Drivers that need to access functionality not included here should interact with the intended platform directly.

+## Requirements
+1. Provide generic traits for GPIO, including getting and setting state (low / high)
+2. Provide generic traits to read and write using the most common communications protocols in embedded
+3. Provide generic traits for other peripherals that are suitably common, and easy to abstract over
+4. Provide both blocking, and nonblocking traits for all supported communications protocols
+5. Use fallible trait methods when applicable

 ## Releases

 At the moment we are working towards a `1.0.0` release (see [#177]).
 During this process we will